-To identify the key candidate mRNA targets responsible for the Imp NB size and division phenotypes, we examined the gene ontology (GO) annotations of the top 40 Imp targets (Figure 2A).
-We searched for genes annotated to play a role in cell growth, cell size, cell cycle and neural development, as well as regulatory genes with RNA-binding or DNA-binding function (Figure 2B, Supplemental Table 1).
+binding function (Figure 2B, Supplemental Table 1).
 We identified myc (target rank: 13) as the top candidate that could explain the Imp phenotype, based on these GO categories.
 As discussed in the introduction, myc is a master transcription factor regulator of growth and division in diverse model systems.
 In Drosophila it is primarily known as a driver of cell growth (Grewal et al., 2005), and is a determinant of self renewal in the type II NB (Betschinger et al., 2006).
 We also identified a second member of the Myc transcriptional network, mnt, as an mRNA target bound by Imp (target rank: 36).
 Mnt competes with Myc for binding to Max, and promotes opposed transcriptional effects (Loo et al., 2005; Orian et al., 2003).
 We first focussed on myc, and later investigated mnt. myc is the 13th most enriched target of Imp and is a very promising candidate as a direct mediator of the Imp phenotype in NBs.

 To further examine the interaction between Imp and myc mRNA, we reanalysed a previously published dataset of Imp iCLIP (individual nucleotide resolution cross-linking and immunoprecipitation) performed in S2 cells (Hansen et al., 2015).
-The iCLIP data shows that Imp directly binds the myc transcript (Figure 2 - figure supplement 1C), which supports our identification of myc mRNA as an Imp target in the brain.
+The iCLIP data shows that Imp directly binds the myc transcript (Figure S2C), which supports our identification of myc mRNA as an Imp target in the brain.
 The iCLIP experiment identifies Imp binding sites primarily in the myc untranslated regions (UTRs) and binding signal is enriched in the extended 3' UTR of the longer mRNA isoform.
-In our brain Imp RIPseq dataset, we also see reads throughout the extended 3' UTR, suggesting that Imp binds to the long myc mRNA isoform (Figure 2 - figure supplement 1D).
-Notably, the full myc 3' UTR extension is expressed in the brain (Figure 2 - figure supplement 1E) but it is truncated early in the S2 cells (Figure 2 - figure supplement 1F), so the fully extended transcript in the brain may contain additional Imp binding sites.
+Notably, the full 3' UTR extension is expressed in the brain (Figure S2D) but it is truncated early in the S2 cells (Figure S2E), so the fully extended transcript in the brain may contain additional binding sites.
 The results in S2 cells support our identification of myc mRNA as a target of Imp in the brain, highlighting the hypothesis that Imp is a key regulator of myc in the NB.